exfinen/minskk/README.md

    ```

 ## Note on Using the Plugin on DM250
-- It takes a relatively long time to load `SKK-JISHO.L`.
+- It takes a relatively long time to load `SKK-JISHO.L` on DM250.
 Although the plugin works fine in terms of speed once the dictionary is loaded, you may want to consider using a smaller dictionary if the dictionary loading time is an issue.